 Where will I study?

-You will study at the University Campus Barnsley, Church Street South Yorkshire S70 2AN and the Think Low Carbon Centre (TLC), Honeywell Lane, Barnsley S75 1BP
+You will study at our Church Street campus, Barnsley, S70 2AN and the Think Low Carbon Centre (TLC), Honeywell Lane, Barnsley S75 1BP.

 What equipment will I need?